kadlubski88/documentation/rust/basics.md

     a + b
 }
 ~~~
-The output of the last statement will be returned
+The output of the last statement will be returned.
 "return" can also be used.

 ## println macro